Democratic Party chairman predicts ‘chaos’ at next week’s GOP convention

 “We’re going to talk about what this president has done to revive this economy, rebuild the military, strengthen the constitutional liberties with conservatives to our courts at every level,” Pence said Friday morning in an interview on “Fox & Friends.”

-The vice president claimed that Democratic nominee Joe Biden and his party have “been overtaken by the radical and while they didn’t talk about it very much, their agenda is higher taxes, socialized medicine, open borders, abortion on demand, and efforts to cut and reduce support to law enforcement at a time when there’s rising violence in our streets.
+The vice president claimed that Democratic nominee Joe Biden and his party have “been overtaken by the radical left and while they didn’t talk about it very much, their agenda is higher taxes, socialized medicine, open borders, abortion on demand, and efforts to cut and reduce support to law enforcement at a time when there’s rising violence in our streets.
 And that’s a choice we’re going to make clear to the American people next week.”

 PENCE SAYS ECONOMY AND LAW AND ORDER ON ELECTION BALLOT